 - 0: Not Enough Information Gathered to Evaluate

-- 1: Limited digital marketing experience
+- 1: Limited experience collaborating across teams

 - 0: Not Enough Information Gathered to Evaluate